Dugchugy/TinyPotionFactory/Carpenter/Notes/Game loop plan.md

 ### `GridBoard`

 `GridBoard` is the highest level object of the game. it stores a vector of grids that make up the game as well as a collection of all the tiles in the grid. all grids should have a pointer to the GridBoard as well as any tiles that may need it. it has a draw and update function that calls the grid draw and update

+## Tiles

+### NullTile

+default tile returned when no tile is present at the location. has no input or output and does nothing on update or draw. should never be stored in a grid and only returned when no item is in the grid location